-A volatility regime is a persistent market state in which the pattern of price variation remains recognizable over time.
+A volatility regime is a persistent market state defined by a recognizable pattern of price variation, transmission, and sensitivity to new information over time.
 Within the wider volatility and stress environment, the concept refers to a durable condition rather than to an isolated burst of movement.
-The key distinction is persistence: a regime exists when volatility behavior keeps showing the same structure across multiple episodes of repricing.
+Its defining feature is persistence: the same volatility behavior continues across multiple episodes of repricing instead of appearing only as a short-lived disturbance.

 What a Volatility Regime Is

 A volatility regime describes the background state in which market fluctuations are being expressed.
-It captures continuity in range, speed, dispersion, and sensitivity to new information.
-A single sharp move can be important, but it does not define a regime unless the surrounding pattern of behavior also changes and remains changed.
+It captures continuity in range, speed, dispersion, liquidity response, and sensitivity to new information.
+A single sharp move can matter, but it does not define a regime unless the surrounding pattern of behavior also changes and stays changed.

 Persistence matters more than perfect stability.
-Markets can wobble inside the same regime, experience brief calm, or absorb short-lived shocks without leaving the underlying state.
+Markets can wobble inside the same regime, absorb brief calm, or pass through short-lived shocks without leaving the underlying state.
 The concept becomes useful only when volatility behavior is durable enough to separate background condition from noise.

 Main Types of Volatility Regimes